The average cart abandonment rate across all industries is around 69.57%.Â

 What we love:

-- The cart page has some classic featuresâeasy to edit: add/ delete/ save products for later
+- The add-to-basket page has some classic featuresâeasy to edit: add/ delete/ save products for later

 - The orange free shipping progress bar right above the price summary acts as a conversion nudge in this eCommerce cart design